Table of contents

 - In 2013 the Tower added a very small “One Room Hotel.”
 It is expensive but is a memorable and unique place to stay.

 - You can also explore the Tower Park Recreation Area next door.

-Its high-tech architecture, also called Structural Expressionism, emerged in the 1970s and was incorporated into the building design.
+Tv Tower Prague’s high-tech architecture, also called Structural Expressionism, emerged in the 1970s and was incorporated into the building design.
 The architecture utilizes new advances in technology, building materials, transparency in construction and design, all seeking to communicate the underlying function of the building’s interior and exterior.
 It makes extensive use of steel, concrete, and glass.